South Atlantic Fishery Management Council

 Resilient Fisheries

-East Coast Scenario Planning
+East Coast Scenario Planning Initiative

 In 2021, the South Atlantic Fishery Management Council partnered with the New England and Mid-Atlantic Fishery Management Councils, the Atlantic States Marine Fisheries Commission, and NOAA Fisheries to undertake the East Coast Scenario Planning Initiative.
 Scenario planning is a strategic tool used to prepare for uncertain futures.
-Recognizing the many current and future management challenges, like shifting fish stocks and changing habitats, fishery management organizations along the U.S. east coast undertook this effort to identify and plan for uncertainties that may impact the future success of U.S. fisheries.
+Recognizing the many current and future management challenges, like shifting fish stocks and changing habitats, fishery management organizations along the U.S. East Coast undertook this effort to identify and plan for uncertainties that may impact the future success of U.S. fisheries.
 The process engaged hundreds of stakeholders throughout the region in the development of a scenario framework used to explore potential governance and management changes that may be beneficial under a range of future conditions.
-This effort produced a Potential Action Menu that provides management agencies options to move toward more adaptive and resilient fisheries management and governance.
+This effort produced a Potential Action Menu that provides management agencies with options to move toward more adaptive and resilient fisheries management and governance.

 South Atlantic Resilient Fisheries Projects